 EXPERIENCE & EXPERTISE

-Since joining Chambers, Olivia has developed a busy practice in the Court of Protection and in medical-related inquests.
-She is regularly instructed by local authorities, NHS Trusts, CCGs and on behalf of P (by the Official Solicitor, RPRs and other litigation friends).
+Olivia has developed a busy healthcare practice, particularly in the Court of Protection and in medical-related inquests.
+She is regularly instructed by local authorities, NHS Trusts, ICBs, on behalf of P (by the Official Solicitor, RPRs and other litigation friends) and by family members, in a range of matters.
+Olivia also provides advice in respect of judicial review claims, particularly in the field of health and social care.

 She has experience in section 21A matters, in addition to personal welfare applications brought under the Mental Capacity Act 2005.
-Olivia has particular expertise in cases involving children and vulnerable young people, including medical treatment cases under the inherent jurisdiction, bringing with her a family law background.
+Olivia has particular expertise in cases involving children and vulnerable young people, including deprivation of liberty and medical treatment cases under the inherent jurisdiction, bringing with her a family law background.
+She maintains a discrete family law practice, including private children law and financial remedies.

 Olivia has already appeared in several high-profile and challenging matters.
 She was led in the Court of Appeal in Re AH EWCA Civ 1768, a successful appeal against an order permitting an NHS Trust to withdraw life sustaining medical treatment from the “most complex Covid patient in the world”.
 She appeared in the High Court and in the Court of Appeal as sole counsel in the case of Re PZ EWHC 2294 (Fam).
 Olivia was recently led by Nageena Khalique KC in a complex inquest involving the death of an individual who was detained under section 3 of the Mental Health Act 1983.